camlee/power-meter/esp32-viewe/docs/OTA.md

 - `firmware.bin` — the inactive OTA slot image to upload;
 - `manifest.json` — canonical, sorted-key JSON with `format`, `board`,
   `version`, `sha256`, and `image_size`;
-- `manifest.sig` — base64 detached RSA-PSS/SHA-256 signature over the exact
+- `manifest.sig` — base64 detached ECDSA P-256/SHA-256 signature over the exact
   bytes of `manifest.json`.

 The build number is stored locally in ignored `.build_number`, so it does not